Xaryen/PNGDPI/README.md

 ### Use

-Enter the address to the *folder* containing your png files, any subfolders will also be modified, the results will be found next to the original folder.
+Enter the desired dpi and the path to the *folder* containing your png files, any subfolders will also be modified, the results will be found next to the original folder.

 ### Build